What is the main source of law authorising this entity form?

 The necessary corporate bodies of a S.r.l. are:

-The voluntary Statutory Auditor can be provided by the article of association.
-The appointing of a Statutory Auditor becomes mandatory in case certain requirements provided by the law are fulfilled.
+provisions for the voluntary Statutory Auditor can be found in the Articles of Association.
+Appointment of a Statutory Auditor becomes mandatory under certain circumstances.

 Can this type of entity be used for a non-profit or charitable organization?